itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QLayout::addItem(str className, str objectName) -> uiItem:
+.. py:function:: QLayout.addItem(className: str, objectName: str) -> uiItem

     Adds a widget to the layout, where the widget is given by its class name, as it is given in the Qt framework (or any other designer plugin class name).